 Unfortunately, it’s not acceptable in our human social circles, so it’s important to teach your canine companion the right way to greet their humans.

 You need to break the cycle of reinforcement that your dog gets from the “game” he has created by jumping on you.
-Follow these techniques to accomplish that:
+There are three steps to get the jumping under control, then a couple more to help you in a wider range of situations.
+Here are those three key steps:

 Step 1: Stop all interaction when your dog is jumping – ignore him!